valmipt/valmipt/README.md

 ### Hi, I'm Valery 👋

 <!-- -->
 I'm an experienced Data Pro, thriving to work at the dynamic environments at the intersection of business and data.
-I specialize in advanced analytics, but I'm also hands-on with cloud and on-premises data solutions, creating visualizations, and automating mundane tasks.
+I specialize in advanced analytics, but I'm also hands-on with cloud and on-premises data solutions, creating visualizations, and automating routine tasks.
 I'm curious about NLP, AI, and ML models that bring real-world value 🚀

 👨‍💻 **Currently**: Looking for new opportunities!